 “Do not judge.”
 The Greek word translated “judge” is krinō (#2919 κρίνω), and basically it means to make a selection, or express an opinion about something.
 It is used in many contexts, including meaning to separate, to select, to approve, to be of the opinion of, to determine, to judge, to rule, to contend together (of warriors and combatants), to dispute, or in a forensic sense to have a lawsuit with.
 So whether “judging” is a good thing or a bad thing, or even just a part of life, must be determined from the context in which the word is used.
 For example, in Romans 14:5, a person “judges” what days he considers special (we, for example, might judge Christmas Day to be a special day, but many people would not).

 Here in Matthew 7:1, krinō means to pass an unjust judgment upon someone or something.
 Not just an unfavorable judgment, but an unjust judgment.
+We can tell that from the context of pointing out the sin of others, and also from Luke 6:37, a parallel verse.
 There are times when an unfavorable judgment is a righteous judgment.
-For example, in this verse, “Do not judge so that you are not judged,” the last “judged” is the Final Judgment of God, and His judgment, even if it declares someone unrighteous, is a righteous judgment.
+For example, in this verse, “Do not judge so that you are not judged,” the last “judged” is a judgment from God, and His judgment, even if it declares someone unrighteous, is a righteous judgment.
 God is not unrighteous for judging us, or even condemning the unrighteous.

 Krinō can also refer to judging that we do that is a righteous judgment.
 In fact, no one can live wisely without making judgments, and Christians are called to make correct judgments about others.
 If we do not make judgments about others, the Devil will take advantage of our weakness or indecisiveness and wreak havoc on the Church.
 In John 7:24, Jesus called upon us to “judge with righteous judgment.”